 He's a big liberal.

-But he's also the son of Mia Farrow, the actress and Woody Allen, right?
+But he's also the son of Mia Farrow, the actress, and Woody Allen, right?

 Is that true?

-Uh about, well, maybe it was Frank Sinatra and all that crap, which I don't think is fair to do to any kid.
+And then they put those ridiculous stories in there that I think are hurtful about, well, maybe it was Frank Sinatra and all that crap, which I don't think is fair to do to any kid.

 I mean, I guess he's not a kid, but you know what I mean.

-Um anyway, so he so he didn't do well in cable.
+Anyway, so he didn't do well in cable.

-Maybe it wasn't his format.
+Maybe it wasn't his form.

 Anyway, so I've got to imagine, and I'm guessing here, that maybe the reason that Ronan Farrow, because he was very public in the New York tabloids, talking about how abusive his father was to young women.